Rickwood Field: 1950s–1987

-Current status
+1990s–2023

-Since 1992 the ballpark has been under the care of the Friends of Rickwood who are restoring the facility to its former glory.
+Since 1992, the ballpark has been under the care of the Friends of Rickwood who are restoring the facility to its former glory.
 They also host frequent amateur, police and semi-pro games and open the gates to visitors who can walk in and explore the grandstands or run the bases.

 Since 1996, Rickwood Field has hosted the Barons for a throwback game in which both teams wear period uniforms.
 Each game honors a different era in Birmingham baseball history.
-Ballpark enthusiasts from across North America migrate to Rickwood to attend this AA regulation game, named the "Rickwood Classic", every season.
-Many consider this game the best opportunity to experience a regulation ballgame in an historic ballpark that remains true to its original and traditional appearance.
-Those involved – the Barons franchise, Friends of Rickwood, and fans – fully believe that this experience in the sacred baseball cathedral is among the most underrated baseball events.
+Ballpark enthusiasts from across North America migrate to Rickwood to attend this Double-A regulation game, named the "Rickwood Classic", every season.

-The ballpark was used by several film productions which contributed to the recreation of the scoreboard and press-box and the addition of 1940s period style advertisements on the outfield fence.
+The ballpark was used by several film productions which contributed to the recreation of the scoreboard and press box and the addition of 1940s period-style advertisements on the outfield fence.
 Some of these retro-style ads have been sponsored by real Birmingham businesses, including a section sponsored by the descendants of Rick Woodward that advertises long-gone Woodward Iron Co.
-The outfield signs were designed by Ted Haigh, a Los Angeles-based graphic designer and executed by Skidmore Sign Company of Birmingham.
+The outfield signs were designed by Ted Haigh, a Los Angeles–based graphic designer and executed by Skidmore Sign Company of Birmingham.

 As of 2005, the Friends of Rickwood have spent around $2 million refurbishing the grandstands, press-box, locker rooms, roof and main entrance to the park.
 Future plans include establishing a Museum of Southern Baseball.

-Since 2011 Play at the Plate Baseball has held an annual 3 day adult baseball tournament with 4 teams from various regions of the country participating.
+Since 2011, Play at the Plate Baseball has held an annual three-day adult baseball tournament with four teams from various regions of the country participating.
 The event is usually held in June.

-ESPN Classic broadcast a re-enactment of a Negro league game played at Rickwood on February 26, 2006.
+ESPN Classic broadcast a re-enactment of a Negro league baseball game played at Rickwood on February 26, 2006.
 It featured teams wearing the uniforms of the fictitious "Bristol Barnstormers" (named for ESPN's hometown of Bristol, Connecticut) and the Birmingham Black Barons.

-Rickwood Field is also home to the Miles College baseball team.
+In 2022 and 2023, Rickwood Field hosted Savannah Bananas "bananaball" games.